Eric-Wallace/interpretability-tutorial-emnlp2020/README.md

 ### Paper

-We included our tutorial overview paper in the repository.
+We you can find our tutorial overview paper in (conference proceedings)[https://www.aclweb.org/anthology/2020.emnlp-tutorials.3/].

 ### Citation